redox-os/website/content/rsoc.md

 +++

 Announcing Redox Summer of Code for 2025!
 This summer, we have a small number of positions open for students or recent graduates.
-To qualify, you must be a contributor to Redox or to a Redox-adjacent project, and be an experienced Rust programmer.
+You must be a skilled Rust programmer, have experience with low-level programming and be an Open Source contributor.

 You should propose a project that will take you approximately 8 weeks of full-time work to complete.
 You are expected to check in your code to GitLab regularly, to provide regular progress reports, and a final technical report in the form of a News post.